 Figure 5.4: Left: axial rod stress in the MQXFA7 scenario.
-Right: difference between axial force delivered by the end-plate in quadrant 3 and the other quadrants in the MQXFA7 scenario.
+Right: difference between axial force delivered by the end-plate in quadrant 3 and in the other quadrants, in the MQXFA7 scenario.

-If now we focus on the contact area between the wedge and the end pacer in layer 1, we see that, if we assume that all the coil surfaces are bonded, a higher tension occurs in quadrant 3 during excitation, as shown in Fig. 5.5.
-More precisely, when Lorentz forces are applied, the peak tension between wedge and end-spacer is about 15 MPa higher in quadrant 3, and the total contact force becomes negative, unlike in the other quadrants where it remains close to zero.
+If now we focus on the contact area between the wedge and the end spacer in layer 1, we see that, if we assume that all the coil surfaces are bonded, a higher tension occurs in quadrant 3 during excitation, as shown in Fig. 5.5.
+More precisely, when Lorentz forces are applied, the average tension between wedge and end-spacer is about MPa higher in quadrant 3, and the total contact force becomes negative, unlike in the other quadrants where it remains close to zero.